DolevHadad433/nform/UPGRADE-SUMMARY.md

 - All @nrwl/* imports and references changed to @nx/*
 - All package.json script references updated

+## Fixes for Angular 16 Compatibility

+### 1. Webpack Configuration

+- Updated webpack configuration to work with Angular 16
+- Fixed issues with content mapping files not being found
+- Added comprehensive documentation in `docs/WEBPACK_CONFIGURATION.md`

+### 2. Webpack Constants Fix

+The upgrade caused issues with global constants defined by webpack (`ANGULAR_VERSION`, `CDK_VERSION`, etc.) not being properly injected into the build.
+We implemented a comprehensive solution:

+- Created `WebpackConstantsPlugin` to properly define constants during build
+- Generated fallback JSON for constants when not defined at build time
+- Added defensive coding in components to handle missing constants
+- See `docs/WEBPACK_CONSTANTS_FIX.md` for details

+Scripts:
+- `fix-webpack-constants.sh` - Sets up the constants plugin and generates fallback
+- `build-with-constants.sh` - Ensures constants are properly defined during build
+- `test-webpack-constants.sh` - Tests if constants are properly defined

 ### Angular Material Changes

 - Angular Material 16 uses MDC-based components by default